 They say there are three certainties in life: death, taxes, and change.
 In the next 30 minutes, 120 businesses will have a change of address, 20 CEOs will leave their jobs, and 75 phone numbers will change according to Dun and Bradstreet3.
 And because brands now have so many more data points on each consumer (multiple cell phone numbers, social handles, devices and email addresses) their information becomes outdated faster than ever.

-The International Data Corporation estimates that the world’s data will grow from 33 zettabytes in 2018 to 175 ZB by 2025 – a compounded annual growth rate of 61%4.
+It is estimated that in 2023, we will generate nearly 3 times the volume of data generated in 2019.
+By 2025, people will create more than 181 ZB of data4.
 In addition, data is now collected from many self-reported sources increasing the likelihood of errors.
 Data is growing at an astounding pace, which complicates matters for the marketer.
 In fact, the average organization estimates that 22% of all its contact data is inaccurate in some way.
 And 42% of brands say that inaccurate contact data is the biggest barrier to multichannel marketing5.

 The influx of information and variety of data sources makes it more difficult to match and consolidate records from multiple sources in order to provide correct, clean data.
 Because of this, attempts to analyze your customer data to develop retention models, personas or other strategy-defining insights that help you identify your best customers may be ineffective.

 If you can’t identify or get to know your best customers, how can you find good prospects that look like them?
 Incomplete and inaccurate data limits your ability to maximize acquisition efforts (and budget) with analytical tools like lookalike models.